-We all know how easy it is to get overwhelmed through November and December.
-With the big C looming over us there is so much to do that it feels impossible!
+We all know how easy it is to get overwhelmed through the festive period.
+With the big C looming over us there is so much to do that and organisation feels impossible!

 Especially for the students among us with exams in January, we have all the usual Christmas stress as well as revision and studying to be doing.

 I am going to share with you the tips I have used in the past, and will be using again this festive period, to stay organised and on top of things whilst also managing to actually enjoy myself!

 This is always my first answer when someone asks me what to do and they feel overwhelmed.
 Getting everything out of your brain and on to a piece of paper can really make a world of difference.